System Requirements Specification - Mac

 Besides entering customized text, the Customize tab contains five more options: Text Fill, Text Border, Text Shadow, Shape Fill and Shape Border.

-Text and Shape Fill: in Text Fill you can choose from Color Fill, Image Fill or Gradient Fill.
-In Shape Fill, you can choose Color Fill or Gradient Fill.
+Text and Shape Fill: In Text Fill, you can choose from Color Fill, Image Fill or Gradient Fill.
+While in Shape Fill, you can choose Color Fill or Gradient Fill.